S-Varunn/ChartMVCSample/README.md

 payload options: {
   backGroundColour: "blue", // single background colour
-  typeOfChart: "bubble" // the type of chart the data belongs to }
+  type: "bubble" // the type of chart the data belongs to }
 ```
 ### Tree DataSet